-- For most use cases, select Automatic exposure. - For environments with certain artificial lighting, for example fluorescent lighting, select Flicker-free.
+- For most use cases, select Automatic exposure. - For fast moving objects that require a fast or fixed shutter, select Automatic aperture. - To maintain a longer depth of field or focus range, select Automatic shutter. - For environments with certain artificial lighting, for example fluorescent lighting, select Flicker-free.